 Computer games provide substantial learning opportunities for their players.
 For example, action and racing games are expected to increase motor and perception skills, while design and strategy games will increase forward-planning skills, and adventure games can foster sophisticated problem-solving skills .
 All of these learning processes can occur while the child is playing and enjoying themselves and without them feeling as if the process is difficult or burdensome.

 Since the creation of digital gaming, the industry has been dominated by a male perspective, both in the profession itself and by the games that they produce.
 Traditionally, games tend to be geared towards a male audience.
 Slowly video game developers are taking female gamers into consideration, though it can be speculated perhaps not quickly enough.
 However, when developing video games and products with women in mind, they often still base their game designs on stereotypical gender roles.
 For example, many game companies still think that female players want fashion, shopping, and dating games .

-	In 2012, researchers concluded that male gamers tend to play games of strategy, role-playing, action and fighting genres more often than female gamers.
-Female players reported that they liked to play social, puzzle/card, music/dance, educational/edutainment and simulation genres.
-Though preference of games differs, the desire to play is shared by both genders.
+In 2012, researchers concluded that male gamers tend to play games of strategy, role-playing, action, and fighting genres more often than female gamers.
+Female players reported that they liked to play social, puzzle/card, music/dance, educational/edutainment, and simulation genres.
+Though preference for games differs, the desire to play is shared by both genders.

 The Gender Divide: Bridging the Gap

 Minecraft, an increasingly popular game, is an open-ended, adventure-based platform game that allows players to create a virtual, 3D custom world (Figure 1).
 Similar to the concept of LEGO and interactivity of Sim City, the game has the most basic of graphics and essentially no storyline.